sdorra/airline/Migrating.md

 You can now also define `GlobalRestriction`s using the `withRestriction()` or `withRestrictions()` methods on your `CliBuilder<T>`.
 If you don't define any restrictions a default set that provides backwards behavioural compatibility with Airline 1 is used.
 This default set can also be explicitly added by calling `withDefaultRestrictions()` on your builder.

+## Defining CLIs via Annotation

+Previously CLIs could only be defined via the `CliBuilder<T>`, Airline 2 introduces a new `@Cli`  annotation that can be used to define a CLI via a class annotation.

+For example the same example as the above could now be defined like so:

+    @Cli(name = "cli",
+             description = "A simple CLI with several commands available in groups", parser = @Parser(allowOptionAbbreviation = true, allowCommandAbbreviation = true))

+A class annotated in this way can be used to create a `Cli` instance like so:

+    Cli<ExampleRunnable> cli = new Cli<ExampleRunnable>(AnnotatedClass.class);

 ## Defining Single Commands

 Previously you could not specify parser options when defining single commands, you are now able to pass in a `ParserMetadata<T>` in order to specify parser options for single command parsing.

+Alternatively you can add the `@Parser` annotation to your class and this will be automatically detected and used unless you pass a `ParserMetadata<T>` explicitly to the `singleCommand()` method.

 You may now also pass in the `GlobalRestriction`s that should apply, if you don't define any restrictions a default set that provides backwards behavioural compatibility with Airline 1 is used